Human Resource Planning: Definition, Objectives, And Steps

 Do you want to ensure your business meets customer needs and complies with state, federal, and local regulatory requirements?
-Implement a corrective action plan.
+Consider implementing a corrective action plan.

 At first glance, many managers may think that a corrective action plan is part of employee discipline or employee development.
 And while you can use a corrective action plan to address those issues, you can also use it to improve other aspects of your business.

-In this article, the experts at Sling help you understand exactly what a corrective action plan is and how to implement one in your company.
+In this article, we’ll help you understand exactly what a corrective action plan is and how to implement one in your company.

 At its most basic, a corrective action plan (or “CAP” for short) is a step-by-step plan that’s put in place to address specific shortcomings or errors in the operation of your business.